Fraunhofer-AISEC/codyze/docs/Coko/modelling.md

 3. Filters for calls to `my.fully.qualified.name` that have a string as only argument that contains "one", for example `my.fully.qualified.name("tone")`.
 4. Filters for calls to `my.fully.qualified.name` that have a number between 0 and 5 as first argument and as second argument either the string "one" or "two".
 5. The fully qualified name of the other function we want to find.
-6. The `signature` function is can also invoke a type-safe builder.
+6. The `signature` function can also invoke a type-safe builder.
 7. In the type-safe builder of `signature` the arguments are listed using `-`.
 8. The space after the `-` is optional.
 9. Filters for calls to `my.fully.qualified.name` where no arguments were passed.